MASTG-KNOW-0030: Detection of Reverse Engineering Tools

 71b7e06000-71b7e28000 rw-p /data/local/tmp/re.frida.server/frida-agent-64.so

-The other method (which also works for non-rooted devices) consists of embedding a frida-gadget into the APK and forcing the app to load it as one of its native libraries.
-If you inspect the app memory maps after starting the app (no need to attach explicitly to it) you'll find the embedded frida-gadget as libfrida-gadget.so.
+The other method (which also works on non-rooted devices) involves embedding a frida-gadget into the APK and forcing the app to load it as a native library.
+If you inspect the app's memory maps after starting the app (no need to attach explicitly), you'll find the embedded Frida gadget as libfrida-gadget.so.

 bullhead:/ # cat /proc/18370/maps | grep -i frida